cristiandima/highlights/README.md

 - pulp, for linear programming

 Don't forget to download the "en" model for spacy after installing the package, as instructed above.

+The package currently requires the most recent versions of these libraries.
+This is certanly way too restrictive and I will try and update the package as soon as possible to lower the version requirements.

 ## Usage